 It’s been the home of the Boston Red Sox since 1912, making it the oldest stadium in Major League Baseball.
 If you don’t have time to see a game, you can still take a guided tour of Fenway.
 It’s a great way to wrap up your first day of sightseeing in Boston.

-Enjoy Boston Common
+Boston Common & Public Garden

 You might’ve already passed through Boston Common if you walked the entirety of the Freedom Trail.
-If you didn’t stop for long then, it’s worth your time to dedicate a couple hours to really enjoying the park.
-Boston Common is America’s oldest public park having been established in 1634.
+If you didn’t stop for long then, it’s worth your time to dedicate a couple of hours to really enjoying the park.

 Today, the park is filled with fountains, picnic tables, and green spaces for visitors to lounge and enjoy the day.
 Make sure to stroll through the adjacent Public Garden, as well, to truly enjoy this urban green space.
-If you’re seeing Boston in 3 days, then a visit to Boston Common is a great idea.

 Trinity Church